MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-operational-procedures.md

 ### Identify the metrics and set improvement goals

+Once you've defined your target, you'll need to identify a few metrics that you can measure to prove your changes had a positive effect on efficiency.

+The metrics can, as an example, be derived from these categories:

+- Application performance metrics.
+- Cost optimization metrics.
+- Carbon emissions metrics (or proxies).

+**Recommendation:**

+- Discuss with every application owner since the impact of optimizing can vary and might affect many users.
+- Make sure that any plan that impacts performance is agreed upon and communicated clearly to the app users so that they know that a lower performance may be necessary for the greater good of fewer carbon emissions.
+- If you've connected the Microsoft Emissions Impact Dashboard (EID) to your Microsoft Sustainability Manager (MSM) instance, you can use the [Goal Tracking feature in MSM](https://docs.microsoft.com/industry/sustainability/reports-scorecards-goals) to define and track your goals by linking them to live data from EID.

 ### Cost optimization as a proxy

+Sometimes the ease of deploying cloud resources makes us forget what is useful and what is simply a waste of resources, money, and carbon.
+The message here is that experiments in the cloud can sometimes be costly in terms of overall cloud efficiency, not purely cost, while bringing no innovation.

+Use cloud resources wisely, considering any additional workload's carbon footprint.

+When defining your SCI, you can use carbon proxies to compensate for the lack of specific standards and measurements.
+One of the safest and most potent proxies for carbon emissions is your application(s) cost.
+Reducing unnecessary spending lowers the number of excessive emissions from deployed workloads as you are using fewer cloud resources.

+Linking cost performance metrics to carbon efficiency can be a sound strategy because you will not necessarily need to compromise on your defined workload Key Performance Indicators (KPI) by optimizing cost and reducing carbon emissions.
+However, you might decide that you are prepared to sacrifice a KPI towards your carbon goal, which can also be part of your strategy.

+Recommendation:

+- Review the concept of [using a proxy solution to measure emissions](/azure/architecture/framework/sustainability/sustainability-design-methodology#use-a-proxy-solution-to-measure-emissions).
+- Leverage the guidance in the Azure Well-Architected Framework [Cost Optimization pillar](/azure/architecture/framework/cost/).

 ### Defining policies

+Azure Policy is a powerful tool that can make some decisions for your cloud efficiency easier to implement.
+Consider defining one of more policies to keep your Azure virtual data center continuously optimized.

+Recommendation:

+- Incorporate and use the [cost policies](/azure/cloud-adoption-framework/govern/cost-management/policy-statements) available in the Cloud Adoption Framework.
+- Leverage [built-in policies](http://azure/governance/policy/samples/built-in-policies) relevant to cost in Azure Policy, as they are technically closely tied to sustainability.
+- Customize Azure Policy policies according to green software principles.
+For example, create a new [Azure Policy initiative](http://azure/governance/policy/overview#initiative-definition) for "Sustainability".
+  - Consider this tradeoff: Enforcement of new policies must not impact any unplanned operational performance metric.

 ### Use resources "cum grano salis"